 Getting the Job Done: How People Work Together

-In the early days of the pandemic, organisations sought to replicate the office experience from their users’ kitchen tables, bedrooms and home offices.
-Microsoft Teams has seen a massive surge in use in 2020, and it’s easy to see why: chat, channels, and meetings have made it so much easier for people to communicate and collaborate even in unfamiliar circumstances.
+In the early days of the pandemic in 2020, organisations sought to replicate the office experience from their users’ kitchen tables, bedrooms and home offices.
+Microsoft Teams saw a massive surge in use in 2020, and it’s easy to see why: chat, channels, and meetings made it so much easier for people to communicate and collaborate even in unfamiliar circumstances.

-However, as the unfamiliar transitions to the familiar, organisations should consider how their values and culture should evolve and how the people, processes and systems that promote these values and culture should evolve with them.
+However, as the unfamiliar transitioned to the familiar, organisations have considered how their values and culture should evolve and how the people, processes and systems that promote these values and culture should evolve with them.